 From the Northeastern Backcountry to the Amazon Forest

 José Gabriel da Costa was born on February 10th, 1922, in the town of Coração de Maria near Feira de Santana in Bahia.
 Son of Manoel Gabriel da Costa and Prima Feliciana da Costa, small-scale farmers, he was the eighth of 14 children, raised in the Catholic faith and in the daily work of the farm.
-The 10th of February is a consecrated day in the União do Vegetal.
+The 10th of February, his birthday, is a consecrated day in the União do Vegetal.

 CHILDHOOD AND YOUNG ADULTHOOD